ekinuzunbaz/Binary-Sudoku-Console-Application-With-C/README.md

 # Binary-Sudoku-Console-Game-With-C#

-Me and my friend Mustafa Efe developed sudoku like game called Binary sudoku <br />
+Me and my friend Mustafa Efe developed sudoku like game called Binary sudoku. <br />

 This game is coded in C# programming language.
 Have fun! <br />